wisnuuakbr/simple-rest-go-echo/README.md

 ```

 ## Configuration
-Copy the .env.example to .env
+Copy the .env.example file and rename it to .env
 Change the config for your local server

 ```bash